-Whether as a private philanthropist, as part of our powerful Million Hours Fund, or through a bespoke trust or foundation partnership, you can make a powerful, sustainable difference to poverty and inequality.
+Whether as a private philanthropist, or through a bespoke trust or foundation partnership, you can make a powerful, sustainable difference to poverty and inequality.

 “Hearing that some of the girls had themselves become teachers was truly heart-warming.
 The volunteers were so impressive, so committed to improving the lives of these children, and every success must feel wonderful.”

 Lindy Estlin, who visited VSO education projects in Nepal